cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 working while recording the process on Friday afternoon just a couple of days before traveling for Rails Conf.

-On Saturday, I finsihed editing the video and added it to my slides.
+On Saturday, I finished editing the video and added it to my slides.
 I could not stop laughing when I watched it and was so tempted to share it publicly but thought if I was able to keep this under wraps, and come out of nowhere with a video demo of starting an 06 Tacoma with an inbound email and a lil' bit of